anthonycuervo23/bonesay/README.md

 (2) If you have any bugfixes or suggestions, please notify me so that I may incorporate them.

-(3) If you try to make money off of cowsay, you suck.
+(3) If you try to make money off of bonesay, you suck.

 ===============
-cowsay Legalese
+bonesay Legalese
 ===============

 (0) Copyright (c) 1999 Tony Monroe.
 All rights reserved.
 All lefts may or may not be reversed at my discretion.

-(1) This software package can be freely redistributed or modified under the terms described above in the "cowsay License" section of this file.
+(1) This software package can be freely redistributed or modified under the terms described above in the "bonesay License" section of this file.

-(2) cowsay is provided "as is," with no warranties whatsoever, expressed or implied.
+(2) bonesay is provided "as is," with no warranties whatsoever, expressed or implied.
 If you want some implied warranty about merchantability and/or fitness for a particular purpose, you will not find it here, because there is no such thing here.